 I recently saw a comment on Facebook by a person I know speaking in regards to the Millennial generation, about one in particular that he or she had dealings with.
-This individual had stated that this Millennial had stated that wearing a shirt and a tie were to uptight for him and that it made him a sell out.
-Also that this Millennial was go to be a stay at home dad, be poor and complain about not having enough money.
+This individual had stated that this Millennial had stated that wearing a shirt and a tie was too uptight for him and that it made him a sell out.
+Also that this Millennial was going to be a stay at home dad, be poor and complain about not having enough money.

 Reality is now setting in on these people, as they show up with no experience and expect to get their dream job without putting in the time.
 Now they work for minimum wage, or are on the system, are stay at home parents and complain about being poor and not having enough money.
 Grow up people and get off the system, put your time in and reap the rewards.

 Now to address the original statement in regards to the Millennial and the person who made the statement in paragraph one.
 While I am pretty sure I was the intended “Millennial” who was deemed as staying poor, being a stay at home dad and going to complain about not having enough money, and that wearing a shirt and tie was too uptight, I have to say that it could have been another individual that was being indicated here.
 The example is to close to a situation that I was in to think that the individual who made the original statement could have known two such individuals in identical circumstances, but anything is possible.